canonical/kafka-operator/docs/tutorial/t-kafka-connect.md

 ## Load test data

-In a real-world scenario, you will have some application writing data in PostgreSQL database(s).
-However, for the sake of this tutorial, we will be generating some test data using a simple SQL script and load it into a PostgreSQL database using the `psql` bin command shipped with the PostgreSQL charm.
+In a real-world scenario, an application would typically write data to a PostgreSQL database.
+However, for the purposes of this tutorial, we’ll generate test data using a simple SQL script and load it into a PostgreSQL database using the `psql` command-line tool included with the PostgreSQL charm.

-[Note]
+[note]
-For more information on how to access a PostgreSQL database using the PostgreSQL charm, refer to [Access PostgreSQL](https://charmhub.io/postgresql/docs/t-access) section of the Charmed PostgreSQL tutorial.
+For more information on how to access a PostgreSQL database in the PostgreSQL charm, refer to [Access PostgreSQL](https://charmhub.io/postgresql/docs/t-access) page of the Charmed PostgreSQL tutorial.
-[/Note]
+[/note]

 First, create the SQL script in the `/tmp/populate.sql` path, using the following command: